Aortic regurgitation results from an incompetent aortic valve causing a regurgitant flow of blood in diastole.

 Often asked about in examinations, the relevance of these signs in clinical practice today is questionable.

 Acute AR is a surgical emergency.
 Aortic valve replacement or repair should be performed as soon as possible.
+It primarily occurs secondary to infective endocarditis or aortic dissection, both of which carry very high morbidity and mortality:

 Have comments about these notes?
 Leave us feedback